-Are dental X-rays safe?
+Are Dental X-rays Safe?

 Yes!
 At Portland Children's Dentistry in Portland, OR, we use the latest in digital X-ray technology to ensure that the amount of exposure to radiation our patients receive is extremely small.

-If you have any questions about X-rays, contact our Portland office at (503) 477-7130 today!
+If you have any questions about X-rays, contact our Portland office at (503) 893-2889 today!